Gateway-Scripts/FluenceFrame/README.md

-Below is an example of a GitHub README.md file for your project.
-You can adjust the images and links as needed.

----

 # FluenceArt

 **FluenceArt** is a WPF-based Eclipse scripting application that converts user-imported images into normalized fluence maps.
 Designed for physicists and radiotherapy professionals, it allows users to visualize fluence maps as heat maps, export the data in a custom format, and even integrate directly with ARIA patient records.